vectorgrp/sil-kit/docs/usage/demos.rst

    *  -  Parameters
       -  <ParticipantConfiguration.json|yaml>
            File name of the ParticipantConfiguration to be used;
-           use ``IbConfig_DemoLifecycle.json`` for an example configuration.
+           use ``SilKitConfig_DemoLifecycle.json`` for an example configuration.
          <ParticipantName>
            The name of the participant within the simulation; pauses and continues the simulation three times for five seconds if ``PauseTest``; can be anything otherwise.
          [registryUri]
-           The vib:// URI of the registry to connect to; defaults to vib://localhost:8500 (optional).
+           The silkit:// URI of the registry to connect to; defaults to silkit://localhost:8500 (optional).
          [\-\-async]
            If timeSync flag is set, the participant will run without virtual time synchronization.
          [\-\-uncoordinated]
            If the uncoordinated flag is set, the participant will not coordinate its state transitions with other participants.
-           The state transition Running->Stopping must be triggered via a call to :cpp:func:`ILifecycleService::Stop()<ib::mw::sync::ILifecycleService::Stop()>`.
+           The state transition Running->Stopping must be triggered via a call to :cpp:func:`ILifecycleService::Stop()<SilKit::Core::Orchestration::ILifecycleService::Stop()>`.
    *  -  Parameter Example
       -  .. parsed-literal::

             # Creates an Life Cycle Demo Process in the default domain 42:
-            |DemoDir|/IbDemoLifecycle Demos/Lifecycle/IbConfig_DemoLifecycle.json PauseTest --coordinateStartAndStop --syncTime
+            |DemoDir|/SilKitDemoLifecycle Demos/Lifecycle/SilKitConfig_DemoLifecycle.json PauseTest --coordinateStartAndStop --syncTime

    *  -  System Example
       -  .. parsed-literal::